 Sustainable Travel at Mdumbi Backpackers

 We chose to stay near Coffee Bay at the Mdumbi Backpackers hostel.
 I chose it because it is very focused on involvement with local community and sustainable tourism.
 There’s a kindergarten for the community built on the hostel grounds, local Xhosa Mama’s cook food for the guests, locals offer tours around the village; staying here you can be sure your money is going to the right place.
 And speaking of money, it’s very affordable.
-We rented a private Rondavel for three nights and ate three meals a day, spending a total of U$125.
-If you’re looking for an even smaller budget you can rent a bed in one of the dorms and bring your own food to cook or grill.
+We rented a private rondavel for three nights and ate three meals a day, spending a total of U$125.
+If you’re traveling on a particularly tight budget you can rent a bed in one of the dorms and bring your own food to cook or grill.

-Cool Bananas is the only store nearby.
+Cool Bananas is the only store near Mdumbi Backpackers.
 You can grab chips, snacks and some produce, but the stock is limited so you should bring your groceries with you if you want to cook.

 We chose to eat at the hostel.
 The dinners were whatever the Xhosa mama’s cooked that night and they never disappointed.
 For breakfast and lunch, there was a small but delicious menu to choose from.
 For one meal Martin bought a dozen fresh from the sea oysters from a local girl for $2 US.
-Fishermen are eager to sell you their catch, but the hostel warns you about what is in season and legal to catch so make sure to check before you buy.
+Fishermen are eager to sell you their catch, but the hostel will tell you what is in season and legal to catch so make sure to check before you buy.
 There is a restaurant and tavern in the village as well.

 It may not be easy to get to but it is absolutely worth it.
 The Wild Coast was one of the highlights of our month in South Africa.
 There’s nothing like the breathtaking, rolling green hills and cliffs dropping off over seemingly endless beaches.
 If you can make this destination fit into your itinerary then don’t think twice.